Explore Your Options

 If you have a road trip coming up, consider including a campus tour.
 Even if you don’t think the college is the right fit, tour it anyway.
 This is the best process to discover what you like and don’t like about campuses.

-Video - Choosing a College Choosing a College
+reverse-icons-resource-video.svg Choosing a College

-Video - Benefits of In-State Schools Benefits of In-State Schools
+reverse-icons-resource-video.svg Benefits of In-State Schools

 Going Out-of-State?